-The performance multiples for the 2021, 2022 and 2023 non-financial based PSU awards will be determined in the first quarter of 2024, 2025 and 2026, respectively, based on performance over the relevant three-year performance period.
-The non-financial goals contained in our three-year PSU awards for 2021, 2022 and 2023 are based on multiple clinical milestones, and are not disclosed for competitive reasons and because the relevant performance periods are ongoing.
+The final performance multipliers for our 2021 non-financial PSUs were determined by the MDCC and applied to the target units granted to determine the actual units earned and eligible to vest with a payout of 100% in February 2024.
+Performance achievement for the 2022, 2023 and 2024 non-financial based PSU awards will be determined in the first quarter of 2025, 2026 and 2027, respectively, based on performance over the relevant three-year performance period.
+The non-financial goals contained in our three-year PSU awards for 2022, 2023 and 2024 are based on multiple clinical milestones, and are not disclosed for competitive reasons and because the relevant performance periods are ongoing.